metekabak/metekabak.github.io/_posts/2016-03-18-introduction-to-related-ruby-gems.markdown

 - rails-angular
 ---

-Welcome to first part of our series, In this blog I'm going to introduce you some rubygems , we use accordingly.
+Welcome to second part of our series, In this blog I'm going to introduce you some rubygems , we use accordingly.

 Our gemfile looks like,